VukGr/glock/README.md

 In the right hand side every block signifies a minute, while the current minute block gradually fills up.

-Colors, along with the offset between the blocks, can be configured in the glock.json file.
+Colors, along with the sizes and offsets between the blocks, can be configured in the glock.json file.

-## Why Racket

-It was what I was learning at the time.

-Though I prefer lisp-based languages, if I was making this now I'd probably go with C or C++ to lower memory usage (both RAM and binary).

-However at 120mb of ram usage and 30mb binary size it isn't horrid enough to warrant a rewrite in my opinion, especially considering the amount of electron based apps out nowadays.

 ## Download

-You can download the windows binary at: https://github.com/VukGr/glock/releases/tag/1.0
+You can download the windows binary at: https://github.com/VukGr/glock/releases/